Patient0/FirstClassLisp/README.md

 ```

-### .Net method binding and REPL
+### .Net method bindings and REPL

 With the help of my friend [Tim] (http://www.partario.com/blog/) we've also added some basic .Net method bindings.
-Here are some examples that show how it is used:
+Here are some examples that show how it is used inside
+the REPL:

 ```
 FCLisp> (System.String/Format "{0} * {1} is {2}" 4 5 (* 4 5))